cvlab-columbia/viper/README.md

 > `main_simple.ipynb`).

-> :information_source: NOTE: OpenAI will discontinue support for the Codex API on March 23rd.
+> :information_source: NOTE: OpenAI discontinued support for the Codex API on March 23rd, 2023.
 This repository implements
 > GPT-3.5 Turbo and GPT-4 as alternatives, but we have not tested them extensively; as they are chat models and not completion, their behavior likely differs.

 ## Detailed Installation